-Reading, MA - At its regular Board meeting held on Thursday, May 9, 2018, Reading Municipal Light Department's Board of Commissioners worde 4-0-1 to increase rates effective July 1, 2018.
-Specific rate increases depend on rate class and usage, and are estimated to be 0.5-2.4%.
+Reading, MA - At its regular Board meeting held on Thursday, May 9, 2018, Reading Municipal Light Department's Board of Commissioners year and a set of the set of

 Last year, RMLD performed a formal cost of service study as part of its rate setting process.
 One of the main objectives resulting from the study was to adjust subsidies between and within classes of customers to reflect the true cost of providing service, and to phase these adjustments in over a five-year period to minimize impact on customers.
 The current rate increases consist of a nominal base rate increase across the rate classes, plus adjustments for only some of the rate classes for said subsidies.
 The process to adjust rates to reflect cost of service began in 2017 and will continue through 2021.